PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Discussion and Future Work

 \para{Long-term outlook for \pickle in ML} \Pickle remains a popular model format (\S\ref{SEC:MOTIVATION}), despite more secure alternatives.
-Each major model format provides tradeoffs in flexibility (\pickle), security (SafeTensors), and efficiency (GGUF). \Pickle is flexible, as it can serialize virtually any Python object, including complex models with custom operators and non-standard data structures.
+Each major model format provides tradeoffs in flexibility (\pickle), security (SafeTensors), and efficiency (GGUF). \Pickle is flexible, as it can serialize virtually any Python object, including complex models and non-standard data structures.
 SafeTensors was developed for security-sensitive deployments, with a structured, memory-mapped format.
-GGUF maximizes performance on inference-optimized runtimes. \textit{Because these formats are complementary and used as defaults in different popular frameworks and ecosystems, we expect them to coexist going forward.} \tool does not discourage the adoption of secure alternatives to \pickle, but provides a secure option for the (as our data show, large and growing) \pickle population.
+GGUF maximizes performance on inference-optimized runtimes. \textit{Because these formats are complementary and used as defaults in different popular frameworks and ecosystems, we expect them to coexist going forward.} \tool does not discourage the adoption of secure alternatives to \pickle, but provides a secure option for the large and growing \pickle population.

 One rapidly evolving area of ML models is large language models (LLMs), where \pickle still appears despite major industry leaders releasing foundation models in the SafeTensors and GGUF formats.
 Popular foundation models like LLaMA-4~\cite{llama4_scout}, Qwen-3~\cite{qwen3_06B}, and Deepseek-R1~\cite{deepseek_r1_distill_qwen_32B} are encouragingly released with the SafeTensors format (although some, like LLaMA-3.1~\cite{llama_31_pickle}, still provide a \pickle model backup).
-However, foundation models are often adapted (\eg fine-tuned) and redistributed, often with new formats and artifacts, including \pickle.
+However, foundation models are often adapted (\eg~fine-tuned) and redistributed, often with new formats and artifacts, including \pickle.
 For example, we observed instances of models that are fine-tuned from LLama-4~\cite{madilcy_arabic_medical_llama4,ilya_bs1_llama4_scout_interpreter_model}, Qwen-3~\cite{TarhanE_Qwen3,sarahbadr_mnlp_m2_dpo_model}, and Deepseek-R1~\cite{tttx_models-p10-ttt-18feb-fixed-sft-clip-step1} and distributed with an additional \pickle file that represents the training arguments used during fine-tuning.
 Even when secure formats are adopted for foundation LLM models, \pickle continues to persist in the LLM ecosystem, which is consistent with our analysis (\S\ref{SEC:MOTIVATION_SURVEY}) and justifies the need for \tool.